 ** If you wait and register for Alumapalooza on-site upon arrival, you will not receive a goody bag.
 You will still be entered to win door prizes and receive a wristband to attend all events, but goody bags will be reserved for those who registered before the event — just one more reason to register early!

-Alumapalooza 10 starts on May 26, 2020.
-But if you want to arrive over the Memorial Day weekend, you can arrive as early as Friday, May 22.
-Early parking is just $50regardless of whether you arrive Friday, Saturday, Sunday, or Monday.
+Alumapalooza 12 starts on September 5, 2023.
+But if you want to arrive over the Labor Day weekend, you can arrive as early as Friday, September 1.
+Early parking is just $50 regardless of whether you arrive Friday, Saturday, Sunday, or Monday.

 Call us at 813-200-8877 to register by phone.
 Please leave a message if we don’t answer, and we’ll call you back.
 We aren’t able to staff the phone full time.